While I was trying to install a software on Windows 8.1, an error occurred which eventually affected a hardware component of my PC.

 If you are in this same situation, then pay attention.
 The error message signifies Windows incompatibility with the software you are trying to forcibly install on Windows Operating System which led to the error.
 Windows could not recognize the publishing certificate or digital signature of that software.
 And as such, it is a security threat to Widows OS.

-This sudden interruption is, however, a good security measure to protect your computer system against malicious software that could corrupt or compromise the health of your system.
+This sudden interruption is, however, a good security measure to protect your computer system against malicious softwares that can corrupt or compromise the health of your system.

 Hence, the DVD/CD ROM is needed to be disabled or practically unreadable for loading of DVD or CD, preventing the corruption of your PC.